Pyongyang Metro: Operation

 The Pyongyang Metro was designed to operate every few minutes.
 During rush hour, the trains can operate at a minimum interval of two minutes.
 The trains have the ability to play music and other recordings.
-In actual service, they run at every 3 minutes in rush hour and every 5 minutes throughout the day.
+In current service, they run at every 3 minutes in rush hour and every 5 minutes throughout the day.
+It operates from 5:30 am to 11:30 pm.

 The Pyongyang Metro is the cheapest in the world to ride, at only five North Korean won (worth half of a US cent) per ticket.
 Instead of paper tickets, the Metro previously used an aluminium token, with the emblem of the Metro minted on it and the Korean "지".
 It has used a paper ticket system, with "지" printed with blue ink on it.
 Tickets are bought at station booths.
 Nowadays, the network uses contactless cards that feature the logo of the network and a train set on the front, with the terms and conditions on the other side.
 Gates display the number of trips remaining on the card, with a trip being a tap on entry and exit.
 Smoking and eating inside the Metro system is prohibited and is punishable by a large fine.

-Pyongyang Metro Administration Bureau, the operator of the system, is ranked at the dead-last place in the world when it comes to the metro's inaccessibility to disabled people with wheelchairs.
-This is due to the North Korean government excluding persons with disabilities in the society, which is a violation of human rights, generating criticism from the United Nations' Human Rights Council.
-This makes Pyongyang's public transport accessibility to the disabled the worst in the world after Moscow Metro in Moscow, Russia and the New York City Subway in New York City, United States.